yegor256/blog/static/trainings.md

 The cost: **$500/hour** (plus travel and accomodation expenses; I currently reside in Moscow).

 Text me in [Telegram](https://t.me/yegor256) or [email](mailto:trainings@yegor256.com) when ready.

+"We really liked your workshop.
+It was awesome!
+You did a great job, and cool with how much energy you approached it.
+I think everyone learned a lot, I got a very positive feedback from everyone I spoke to,"---Martin Reichard, Lotum.de.